eBay/EBNObservable/Documentation.md

 These calls will replace the getter method for the given property with a wrapper method that checks to see if the property is in a valid state, calls through to the original getter method if the property state isn't valid, and returns a cached value if the property state is valid.

 If the program state changes such that a Lazily Loaded property's value is no longer correct, you can reflect this by invalidating the value.
-Invalidating marks the property invalid, meaning the value will get recomputed again, later.
+Invalidating marks the property invalid, meaning the value will get recomputed later.
 Again, there's a method and a macro:

 ```C
 	// Method